FloJag/Silverscreen/README.md

 None of them are profitable due to the high rental costs of each movie.
 Cinema 3 has the highest gross margin from all of them.

+**My Recommendation:** Reduce the rental costs and start marketing campaigns to attract more visitors and generate more revenue.

 <img src="images/Profitability.png" width="800">